daniaalj/crocker-construction/README.md

 * Added images to repository
 * Created transparent image files for navbar and footer use
 * Added scrolling carousels for each project
-* Added information for Team Members and Projects
+* Added information for Team Members, Projects, and Contact pages
 * Added iframe on Contact Page
-* Added Testimonial video iframes
+* Added Testimonial video iframes and information

 # Eman Razeq